Staff & Teachers

 Kathy went on to receive a Master of Music Education degree with an emphasis in Conducting from Colorado State University in 2018.
 Kathy loves teaching and seeing her students excel in their musical endeavors.
 She is super excited to be back again with the Weber State String Project as the Master Teacher to help mentor and guide future music teachers.

-When she's not teaching, Kathy loves having adventures with her husband and son, traveling, spending time outdoors spotting wildlife, and playing video games.
+When she's not teaching, Kathy loves having adventures with her husband and two rambunctious boys, traveling, spending time outdoors spotting wildlife, and playing video games.

 String Project Teachers and Private Instructors

-Ade is a freshman at Weber State working towards her Bachelor's degree in Instrumental Music Education!
-She has played the violin for 12 years and the viola for just a few months!
+Ade is a Junior at Weber State working towards her Bachelor's degree in Instrumental Music Education and a minor in History Teaching!
+She has played the violin for 13 years and the viola for three years!
 Before her college education, Ade was able to study under Linda-Ghidossi DeLuca for 4 years and Bonnie Romkey for 6+ years.
 Ade loves teaching, and has been so lucky to be able to be teaching strings both privately and in a public school setting for over three years!

-When she's not busy attempting to get 24 hours of practice a day, you can find Ade hanging out with her friends or her dogs!
+When she's not busy attempting to get 24 hours of practice a day, you can find Ade playing Mario Kart with her husband, or hanging out with her dog, Teddy!